 Will it be like climbing aboard a regular ole airplane?
 Plunking my butt down for not 15 hours but 270+ days?
-I have lots of questions about what it’s like to go to Mars, and beyond that what it’s like to colonize Mars.
+I have lots of questions about what it’s like to go to Mars and to colonize Mars.

-The second voyage, the third voyage is more interesting.
-It’s a symbol of colonizing.
-It’s a symbol of “We’re not the first, but we’re here to stay.”
+Around the second or third voyage it gets more interesting.
+Those voyages are the start of colonization.
+“We’re not the first, but we’re here to stay.”

 My questions are: How long is the voyage to Mars, what is the population like, why do people go, what are the facilities, what issues pop up, and how do people pass the time?

 Flying to Lisbon, Portugal got me thinking about Christopher Columbus, who lived in Lisbon for a decade.
 From the European perspective, Christopher Columbus was kind of like the “first voyager” to Mars.
 And a century later, the Mayflower was the first to send colonists over from Europe.
 (Even though they thought they were sailing to Asia!)

 So I thought I’d answer these questions by writing what happened on the Mayflower, and then asking what might happen on a Mars ship.

 On the Mayflower: The captain was in charge.
 The crew carried out his orders.
 The passengers were along for the ride.
 If there was a problem, it was the captain’s job to solve it.
 It was their job to protect the ship, the cargo, the crew, and the passengers (probably in that order, since the captain owned 1/4th of the ship).